oleaamot/nikita-noark5-core/docs/licensed-resources/resources.md

      resources/db/countrycode.sql
      resources/db/postcode.sql

-The original resources are alos included here.
+The original resources are also included here.

 ## Postcodes
 The list of postcode / town used in nikita is taken from [here](https://data.norge.no/data/posten-norge/postnummer-i-norge)